-- In some cases, Medicaid might not consider all of your family’s income.
+In some cases, Medicaid might not consider all of your family’s income.
 They might allow you to subtract certain expenses.
-Examples include having some work-related expenses, some child support, or if your child’s medical expenses exceed your income.
+Examples include certain expenses that can be claimed on your federal income tax return.

-Children’s Medicaid Buy-In, Medicaid Buy-In for working adults with disabilities, STAR Health, STAR+PLUS, and the STAR Kids program (beginning November 1, 2016) are all designed to make sure children and adults with disabilities or special health-care needs have health-care coverage.
+Medicaid Buy-In for Children, Medicaid Buy-In for working adults with disabilities, STAR Health, STAR+PLUS, and the STAR Kids program (beginning November 1, 2016) are all designed to make sure children and adults with disabilities or special health-care needs have health-care coverage.
 Medicaid health coverage includes acute care services (like doctor's visits, hospitals, physical, occupational, and speech therapy), behavioral health services, pharmacy services, and some long-term services and supports (like attendant care and nursing).

 As we mentioned above, there are specific Medicaid programs, also known as waivers to help children with disabilities or special health-care needs live and thrive in the community.
 These programs have long interest lists (wait lists) that might take many years.
 So, even if you don’t think that your child would need the waiver services now, it’s a good idea to sign up as early as possible.